xod442/stackstorm-tutorial/doc/01_actions_script.md

 -----------

-You can copy files all around U buntu with the 'caja' application.
-Caja is a windows like file manager.

-At the `#` prompt in a terminal windows type 'caja'....close caja to return to the terminal prompt......

 Notice the `runner_type: local-shell-script`.
 This tells StackStorm we're executing a local script.
 The `entry_point` parameter is the path (relative to the `actions/` directory)